 College of LAS > Academics > English > Combined Bachelor's/Master's > Combined Degree Requirements

 Students apply to this program in the last quarter of their junior-year status; interested students should meet with the Director of the program earlier in the year.
-Applicants must have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed a minimum of four English literature courses, two of which must be core classes, and at least one of the four should be at the 300-level.
+Applicants must be English majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed a minimum of four English literature courses, two of which must be core classes, and at least one of the four should be at the 300-level.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate English requirements.
 For information on applying to this program, please check the English Department BA/MA Combined Degree webpage.